 Cognitive refers to mental processes that allow you to acquire knowledge and understand your experiences.
 Remembering something, learning a new word, and making a decision are all examples of cognitive function.

 Mild neurocognitive disorder may occur from unspecified causes, or it could manifest as a symptom of:

-- Alzheimer’s disease
+- onset of Alzheimer’s disease

 - Parkinson’s disease

-- Vascular disease
+- prion disease

-- Substance/medication use
+- substance or medication use